PocketFuel/Smash-or-Trash/README.md

 ## What is it?

-A FCFS, Smash or Pass style, Single Elimination Tournament, where viewers vote on the coolest NFT.
-Vote are made in SPL tokens and go straight to the Pot.
+A Smash or Pass style, Single Elimination Tournament, where viewers vote on the coolest NFT.
+Votes are made in SPL tokens and go straight to the Pot.
 The top 3 winners take 10%, 6%, and 4% of the pot respectively.

 ## Where can I play it?
 On Solana, you can play at TrashSmash.xyz